Organic Herb Chives. Allium schoenoprasum.

 Favourite ways to eat them:

-You can make a “tea” with crushed leaves and water or spray other plants that are susceptable to scab, black spot or mildew.
+You can make a “tea” with crushed leaves and water to spray other plants that are susceptable to scab, black spot or mildew.

 Native to temperate regions of the globe in Europe, Asia and north America.